Ella Toone: Great Britain Olympic

 In May 2021, Toone was named to the Team GB squad as one of four reserve players for the delayed Tokyo 2020 Olympics.
 She was forced to withdraw from the pre-Olympic training camp held for the English players in June 2021 after testing positive for COVID-19.
 On 1 July 2021, the IOC and FIFA confirmed rosters would be expanded from 18 to 22 meaning the four reserve players would be available for selection to the matchday squad.
 Toone was named to the bench for the opening group game against Chile and appeared as a stoppage time substitute in the 2–0 win.

 Personal life

-Born in Tyldesley, Toone attended Fred Longworth High School.
-After leaving secondary school, whilst playing for Manchester United, Toone enrolled onto a BTEC Level 3 Extended Diploma Sport Science course at Wigan and Leigh College.

 Toone is a childhood Manchester United fan, with Cristiano Ronaldo being one of her favourite players.

-Toone is in a relationship with former Rochdale, Bolton Wanderers and Grimsby Town footballer Joe Bunney.
+Since 12 years old, she has been friends with former United teammate Alessia Russo, with the pair describing themselves as "best friends".
+Toone is in a relationship with footballer Joe Bunney and has a YouTube channel intended to provide a glimpse into her everyday life.

+In December 2023, Toone launched her own brand ET7, becoming the first England women's player to trademark her name, similar to Cristiano Ronaldo's CR7 brand, with the intention to launch her own football academy in 2024.
+In April 2024, Toone and Russo, in collaboration with Radio 1's Vick Hope, started the BBC Sounds podcast series "The Tooney & Russo Show", giving "an exclusive peek into the England camp like never before" and featuring "Tooney's unfiltered opinions".
+90min has described her growing off-pitch profile as a journey towards becoming an "influencer footballer".